chinggo/IISNode-Nuxt3SSR/README.md

 3. URL Rewrite

 ## Publish to the IISNode
-1. package the Nuxt3 Project
+1. Package the Nuxt3 Project
 2. Config IIS and Application Pool
 3. Copy the web.config、server.js to the root folder